alephium/docs/docs/project/FAQ.md

 You will find a more elaborate explanation of the Block Reward [in this article from the Official Alephium Medium](https://medium.com/@alephium/alephium-block-rewards-72d9fb9fde33)

-### I have GPU model XYZ, what is my profit per day?
+### I have a GPU model XYZ, what is my profit per day?

 A community member has made a spreadsheet with different GPUs [available here](https://docs.google.com/spreadsheets/d/10eUjwGU-Kmw1XM1dDOKfdscOeShakSnjcBGzBT46rmc/)

 ### What is the reason to hold the block reward for 500 minutes, given the block time is only 64 seconds?

 The 500min lock was implemented to prevent re-org attacks.
-Similar to Bitcoin, which has ~1000 minutes lock for mined rewards.
+Similar to Bitcoin, which has a ~1000 minutes lock for mined rewards.

 ### Why do I have 4 mining addresses?